 To register for ice skating lessons you must complete two steps.
 First, register all skaters (children and adults) with US Figure Skating Learn to Skate program to obtain a Learn to Skate (LTS) number.
 Your LTS number(s) are valid until June 30th.
 Keep them in your records.
 Second, sign up for local ice skating lessons here in the Twin Ports!
 You will need your LTS number to complete the registration for class.
 It’s important to complete both steps to register.
-Skaters without a US Figure Skating LTS number will not be allowed on the ice.
+Skaters and Parents without a US Figure Skating LTS number will not be allowed on the ice.

 A Learn to Skate number is required to complete Step 2.